Close up shot of a man's Indigenous regalia

 The first training in the CoP’s 9-part series of a variety of topics across Indian Country.
 Cris Gastner and Kevin Klingbeil from Big Water Consulting led a discussion and exercises about the foundations and essential components of CED in Indian Country and an introduction to CED planning.

-How Health and Human Services Uplift Community Economic Development
+How Health and Human Services Uplift Community Economic Development (Information Session)

 The discussion centered around how project leaders identified a need for the facilities in their communities, how they secured funding, and the impacts the health centers will have and are having on community economic development.
 Experts also discussed how the 105(l)-lease program can help fund and support Native health centers.